-What is the Condominium Authority of Ontario (CAO)?
+What is the Condominium Authority of Ontario ("CAO")?

-The CAO was established on September 1, 2017, as an Administrative Authority to regulate the condominiums in Ontario.
+On September 1, 2017, the CAO was established as an Administrative Authority to regulate the condominiums in Ontario.

-Annual fees collected from the condominium corporations fund the costs of the CAO.
-The purpose of the CAO is to make online information easily accessible to condominium residents, to provide mandatory training for directors and to provide dispute resolution processes.
+It is funded by the payment of annual fees collected from the condominium corporations.
+The purpose of the CAO is to make online information easily accessible to condominium residents, to provide mandatory training for directors and to provide a dispute resolution process.

 All condominium corporations must register and file information about the condominium with the CAO, file the required information annually and pay the annual assessment.
 Condominiums must file notice of changes of board membership as they occur.
-Each condominium pays a fee, calculated on the number of voting units in the corporation, but payable as part of the monthly common expenses.
+Each condominium pays a fee, calculated on the number of voting units in the corporation.
 Failure to comply with the obligations regarding the CAO set out in the Act can result in restrictions on access to the Condominium Authority Tribunal ("the CAT") and the courts.

-The CAO is also a dispute resolution tribunal know as the CAT.
-Owners and residents must comply with the Act and the Governing Documents of the condominium corporation.
+The CAO also has a dispute resolution tribunal known as the CAT.
 If there is an issue/dispute, the corporation or individual owners may enforce the Act and the Governing Documents either through mediation and/or arbitration, by an application to the courts or an application to the CAT.
-The CAT is a dispute resolution tribunal established by the CAO.
 The intention is that all disputes arising in the condominium communities will be resolved through online negotiation, mediation and, if those fail, by a decision maker appointed by the CAT.
 The CAT can make orders equivalent to court orders on the matters over which it has jurisdiction.

 Currently disputes relating to access to records of the corporation, parking and pets, and nuisance are matters that proceed through the CAT for resolution.
-In the future other disputes, as indicated in the regulations to the Act, will be dealt with at the Tribunal.
+The intention is to expand the CAT jurisdiction.
 The Act also provides the right to apply to a court where an owner or the corporation believes that his/her/its rights have been unfairly affected by the conduct of either the board of directors or other unit owners.